shantanudev679/SAM_SCM_Classifier/README.md

 # SAM_SCM_Classifier
-Hyper-Spectral Image Classifier in C++ using SAM and SCM
+Hyper-Spectral Image Classifier in C++ using SAM and SCM, DRDO Internship

 ○ Carried out project on ‘Hyperspectral Image Classification using SAM and SCM with Parallel Implementation’.